Rainwear and accessories

 Waterproof motorcycle gloves

 Your motorcycle gloves are the most important man-motorcycle interface.
 They are designed to protect your hands against the wet and cold.
-A range of technologies such as Outdry and GORE-TEX provide effective protection against rain while also ensuring optimal grip and feel.
+A range of technologies such as GORE-TEX provide effective protection against rain while also ensuring optimal grip and feel.

 A complete set of motorcycle rain gear should also include rain accessories like rain covers for your normal boots.
 At Louis you will find latex overgloves and overboots, for example.
 Or PVC-coated boot covers.